 - Serve as a positive role model for your child in all areas of your life

-- Sign-up for Skyward Family Access though the Holt Public Schools website
+- Sign-up for School Messenger and the PowerSchool parent portal through the Holt Public Schools website

 - Monitor attendance, grades, and lunch account balance on Family Access at least weekly